 ALL APPROVALS MUST BE SOUGHT FOR PRIOR EMBARKING ON ANY SELF-INITIATED ATAP IF YOU WISH TO EARN CREDITS.
 NO RETROSPECTIVE CONVERSION IS ALLOWED.

-Your self-sourced internships will have to fall between our official ATAP period (January-June) in order to be considered for conversion into ATAP.
+Your self-sourced internships will have to fall between our official ATAP period (May-Oct 2018) in order to be considered for conversion into ATAP.
 Slight variations of around 1 or 2 weeks are still acceptable.

 |Timeline for January to June 2018 rollout of ATAP is as follows:|